dfloresca/FunWithFood/README.md

 - [passport-local](http://www.passportjs.org/packages/passport-local/): The local authentication strategy authenticates users using a username and password.
 The strategy requires a verify callback, which accepts these credentials and calls done providing a user. [passport-local](http://www.passportjs.org/packages/passport-local/)
 - [express-session](https://github.com/expressjs/session): Create a session middleware with given *options*.
 - [method-override](https://github.com/expressjs/method-override): Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.
+- [axios](https://axios-http.com/docs/intro): a promise-based HTTP Client for node.js and the browser.
+It is isomorphic (= it can run in the browser and nodejs with the same codebase).
+On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.

 ## `2` Create Database & Update Sequelize Config